 Cold Spring is a very small village located in the state of New York.
-With a population of 1,977 people and two constituent neighborhoods, Cold Spring is the 564th largest community in New York.
-Much of the housing stock in Cold Spring was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,993 people and two constituent neighborhoods, Cold Spring is the 600th largest community in New York.
+Cold Spring has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Cold Spring home prices are not only among the most expensive in New York, but Cold Spring real estate also consistently ranks among the most expensive in America.

 Of important note, Cold Spring is also a village of artists.
 Cold Spring has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cold Spring’s character.

 Also of interest is that Cold Spring has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Cold Spring telecommute to their jobs.
 Overall, about 23.72% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Cold Spring is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.